 Preheat oven to 350 degrees F. Lightly grease 2 (9-inch) round cake pans.

+minutes, or until a wooden pick inserted in the center comes out clean.
 Let cool in pans for 10 minutes.
 Remove from pans, and cool completely on wire racks.

 For the frosting: